Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

 Excess algae can raise the level of the water causing it leak over the edges.
 On the other hand, excess plants can obstruct the flow of the water diverting it away from the stream.

 So it is recommended to remove excess algae from your waterfall.
-You just need to pull it out using a suitable tool.
+You just need to pull it out using a suitable tool or use a good algaecide like API Algaefix to control it.
+This algaecide is safe for other plants and can control all types of algae.
 As for the plants, you can just trim them or uproot the ones that have grown big.

 4. Fix Any Leaks in the Biofilter